eMeF1/ha-cem-monitoring-integration/README.md

 ## How the integration talks to CEM

 The integration performs **read‑only** HTTP calls against the CEM API.
 All API endpoints and their usage are detailed in the [Architecture](#architecture) section below.
-The integration is designed to keep API load minimal by using batch requests and caching metadata.
+The integration is designed to keep API load minimal by using batch requests and caching counter type metadata (7-day TTL, persists across Home Assistant reloads).

 For more details about the CEM API, see the public API documentation: